Thanks to Sanna Gunnarsson, Ingrid M. Rieser and others that put together this guide a couple of years back. Editing by DM, SA and MÖ.

 Your work with the course can be divided into three general phases: planning, delivery and evaluation.
 The character of the work is different in these phases, and below is a general introduction to the aims of each phase.
 Some processes (such as administration and/or pedagogics) are described in more detail later in this document or in other guiding documents at Cemus.

 Before the course starts – the planning phase

 The first months of your work will include designing and planning a course for the semester to come.
 This phase includes a lot of different things that needs to be done but we recommend that you start with something else: get to know your fellow course coordinator.
-To help you with this, you have the Collaborative agreement in which you will decide on your working routines.
-Of course, we recommend that you start your working partnership with doing something fun together such as a fika or similar.
+To help you with this, you have the Collaborative agreement in which you will decide on some work-routines.

 Course Resource Group